slackapi/bolt-python/docs/content/tutorial/ai-chatbot.md

 In order for Bolty to provide summaries of recent conversation in a channel, Bolty _must_ be a member of that channel.

-1. Invite Bolty to a channel that you are able to leave and rejoin (for example, not the **#general** channel or a private channel someone else created) by mentioning the app in the channel&mdash;i.e., tagging **@Bolty** in the channel and sending your message.
+1. Invite Bolty to a channel that you are able to leave and rejoin (for example, not the **#general** channel or a private channel someone else created) by mentioning the app in the channel — i.e., tagging **@Bolty** in the channel and sending your message.
 2. Slackbot will prompt you to either invite Bolty to the channel, or do nothing.
 Click **Invite Them**.
 Now when new users join the channel, the workflow you just created will be kicked off.

 To test this, leave the channel you just invited Bolty to and rejoin it.
 This will kick off your workflow and you'll receive a direct message from **Welcome to the channel**.
 Click the **Yes, give me a summary** button, and Bolty will summarize the recent conversations in the channel you joined.